ietf/id-guidelines/README.md

 is structurally and syntactically correct.

 Other guidelines for the use of XML in IETF protocols can be found in BCP 70 [RFC 3470].
+Internet-Drafts that include an XML Schema should include a normative reference to either [XMLSCHEMA11-1] or [XMLSCHEMA11-2].

 - [ ] Verify that any XML in the I-D is well-formed, and if it is intended to be valid, confirm that it validates against the appropriate definition.

-XML provides structures, such as the "<any>" element information item in XML Schema, to allow element extensions.
+XML provides structures, such as the "`<any>`" element information item in XML Schema, to allow element extensions.

 - [ ] Ensure the I-D contains clear guidance on how, when, and where any